 Often referred to as the ‘Chelsea Chop‘ (so called because this form of pruning coincides with the annual RHS Chelsea Flower Show), pruning at the end of May/start of June of late summer flowering herbaceous perennials delays flowering, but has the benefit of more plentiful flowering albeit later in the year thus extending the flowering season.
 If your perennials have gotten a bit floppy as a result of spring rains and storms giving them this treatment will also have the helpful side effect of producing slightly stockier plants more resistent to collapse.

 Simply prune the herbaceous perennials back by about a third to just above a leaf node.

 You can get creative with this method and prune some of your perennials now and leave others.
 This way you can stagger the flowering, giving you some flower now and more later in the year.

-Plants suitable for this sort of treatment includes Sedum (now Hylotelephium), Aster, Echinacea, Rudbeckia, Helenium and Dahlia.
+Plants suitable for this sort of treatment includes Sedum (now Hylotelephium), Aster (now Symphyotrichum), Echinacea, Rudbeckia, Helenium and Dahlia.
 For details follow this link.

 Plants such as herbaceous Salvia and Nepeta may well have finished flowering by now and so would benefit from this treatment also to encourage a second flowering later in the year.